apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ## Remember

+Take note of the following suggestions before you start with the configuration.

 ### Naming Convention

 - Settings and properties that are controlled by the CAS platform directly always begin with the prefix `cas`.